Winegrowing

 Location and appellation

-The total surface area of the estate, including vines, buildings and any uncultivated land, has a direct influence on its price.
-In general, the larger the estate, the lower the cost per hectare, but the higher the overall price.
+The total surface area of the estate, including the vines, the buildings and any uncultivated land, has a direct influence on its price.
+In general, the larger the estate, the lower its cost per hectare, but the higher the overall price.

 The quality of the vines and the terroir

-The age of the vines, their state of health and the quality of the terroir are determining factors.
+The age of the vines, their health, and the quality of the terroir are decisive factors.
 Old vines in good condition on a renowned terroir considerably increase the value of the estate.

 Buildings and equipment

-The presence and condition of the farm buildings (cellar, winery) and accommodation (manor house, gîtes) have a major impact on the price.
-An estate with modern, well-maintained facilities will be more expensive than one that requires major renovation work.
+The presence and condition of the operating buildings (cellar, vat house) and residential buildings (manor house, gîtes) have a significant impact on the price.
+An estate with modern, well-maintained facilities will be more expensive than a property requiring major renovation work.

 Reputation and production